public-law/readability/README.md

 # new-dale-chall-readability
-A reimplementation of the New Dale-Chall readability metric.
-Based on the book, _Readability Revisited, The New Dale-Chall Readability Foruma_, (1995) by Chall and Dale.
+A reimplementation of the New Dale-Chall readability formula.
+Created using a copy of the their most recent publication (Chall & Dale, 1985).

+## References

+Chall, J., & Dale, E. (1985). _Readability revisited: The new Dale-Chall readability formula_.
+Brookline Books.